zama-ai/concrete/docs/tutorial/bit_extraction.md

 # Bit Extraction

 Some applications require directly manipulating bits of integers.
-Concrete provides bit extraction operation for such applications.
+Concrete provides a bit extraction operation for such applications.

 Bit extraction is capable of extracting a slice of bits from an integer.
 Index 0 corresponds to the lowest significant bit.
 The cost of this operation is proportional to the highest significant bit index.

 {% hint style="warning" %}
-Bit extraction only works in `Native` encoding, which is usually selected when all table lookups in the circuit are below or equal to 8 bits.
+Bit extraction only works in the `Native` encoding, which is usually selected when all table lookups in the circuit are less than or equal to 8 bits.
 {% endhint %}

 ```python